Upper Limbs

 2. The value refers to "toe to knee".

-Slotted openings with
+Slit-shaped openings with

 e > 180 mm and square or circular openings with

-Spacing to prevent free access through the lower limbs
+Distances to prevent free access through the lower limbs

 spacing to prevent free access through the lower limbs

-Obstruction of free movement under protective constructions
+Restriction of free movement under protective constructions

 distances where lower limb access is limited